 “Go ahead and get some rest.
-I’ll bring it to you when it’s ready.”
-Her mother urged before leaving her room.
+I’ll bring it to you when it is ready.”
+Her mother urged before leaving the room.

 While she was having a light meal before supper, two girls came into her room.

 “Naleen, are you alright?”
-Sylvia questioned before they even reached her bedside.
+Sylvia questioned before they had even reached her bedside.